natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202%20(PzBtl%20123).md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
 The mobility of this vehicle is very good.
-It can usually travel 30-40 MPH (48-64 KPH) on level, flat ground and the down-slopes of hills.
-Otherwise, its mobility can range from 20-35 MPH (32-56 KPH) on rough terrain and the up-slopes of hills.
+It can usually travel 48-64 km/h (30-40 mph) on level, flat ground and the down-slopes of hills.
+Otherwise, its mobility can range from 32-56 km/h (20-35 mph) on rough terrain and the up-slopes of hills.
 It can go approximately 20 MPH backwards.
 It is very manoeuvrable and can make sharp turns easily.

 {{tankMobility|abMinHp=2,032|rbMinHp=1,327}}